How to Fax from Your Phone Using a Fax Service

 Receiving Fax on Your Phone

 Receiving faxes is an automatic process.
 Since your virtual fax number automatically "grabs" incoming faxes you only need to activate your notifications to see if you have received new faxes.
-You can then read them and forward them from the app.
+You can then read them on your fax apps and forward them from the app.

 A cool little feature some apps have is the ability to sign faxes electronically.
 To configure this option you'll have to upload your digitized signature, either using a phone or a pen tablet.

-Once it is saved in your account, you can use them in all incoming faxes by dragging it into the part of the document you want, the app will send them back.
+Once it is saved in your account, you can use them in all incoming faxes by dragging it into the part of the document you want, the app will send a fax back.
 This is perfect for contracts and business proposals.

 Method 2: Using Your Phone's Web Browser to Fax